Shel Silverstein: Music

 Silverstein studied briefly at Chicago College of Performing Arts at Roosevelt University.
 Silverstein was associated with the outlaw country movement.
 His musical output included a large catalog of songs; a number of them were hits for other artists, such as the rock group Dr. Hook & the Medicine Show.
 He wrote Tompall Glaser's highest-charting solo single "Put Another Log on the Fire", "One's on the Way" and "Hey Loretta" (both hits for Loretta Lynn, in 1971 and 1973 respectively), and "25 Minutes to Go", sung by Johnny Cash, about a man on death row with each line counting down one minute closer.
 Lynn recorded five songs written by Silverstein.
 Lynn's producer Owen Bradley once said Silverstein's style of song writing was the most similar to that of Lynn's own writing.
-Silverstein also wrote one of Cash's biggest hits, "A Boy Named Sue", as well as "The Unicorn", first recorded by Silverstein in 1962 but better known in its version by The Irish Rovers.
+Silverstein also wrote one of Cash's biggest hits, "A Boy Named Sue", and released his own recording of the song in 1969.
+"The Unicorn" was written by Silverstein and recorded in 1962 but is better known in its version by the Irish Rovers.
 Other songs co-written by Silverstein include "The Taker" written with Kris Kristofferson and recorded by Waylon Jennings, and a sequel to "A Boy Named Sue" titled "Father of a Boy Named Sue", which is less known, but he performed the song on television on The Johnny Cash Show.
-He also penned a lesser known song titled "Fuck 'em."
+He also penned a lesser known song titled "Fuck ’Em.”